-While preparation is at the heart of ensuring that you, your employees and your business is resilient if a crisis does happen, thinking through and preparing for a potential critical incident isn’t the most enjoyable task you’ll need to do as a business owner.
+While preparation is essential for ensuring that you, your employees, and your business are resilient in the event of a crisis, thinking through and preparing for a potential critical incident isn’t the most enjoyable task you’ll have to do as a business owner.

-By understanding, appreciating and recognising the effects of a crisis or trauma on other people (and to an extent, also yourself) you’ll be able to signpost employees to seek appropriate professional help, as well as to make any adjustments to their work or working conditions while they recover.
-An employee who has experienced trauma, for example, will likely be faced with recurrent nightmares, may be drinking or self-medicating heavily, as well as suffering from constant anxiety that manifests itself in changing behaviour, moods, and temperament.
+Understanding, appreciating, and recognising the effects of a crisis or trauma on others (and, to some extent, on yourself) will allow you to direct employees to appropriate professional help and make any necessary adjustments to their work or working conditions while they recover.
+An employee who has been through trauma, for example, is likely to have recurring nightmares, be heavily drinking or self-medicating, and suffer from constant anxiety, which manifests itself in changing behaviour, moods, and temperament.
 It is impossible to help them or yourself if you are not aware of the signs and symptoms.
 It is also impossible to realise that an incident is having a long-term, negative effect if you are not aware of the signs and symptoms.

 4.Schedule a meeting to revisit and revise your plans.